 Other N11 Services

-The introduction of 10 digit local dialling is not expected to have any impact on the dialling of the N11 abbreviated dialling numbers such as 211, 311 and 811.
+Carriers should review routing to other N-1-1 numbers including 211, 311, 411, 511, 611, 711 and 811 as necessary to ensure that calls will be properly routed.

 Payphone Service Providers

-It is the responsibility of each Payphone Service Provider to update any system associated with the operation of their payphones in order to accommodate the new NPA and mandatory local 10-digit dialling.
-As well, each Payphone Service Provider must update any written instructions affixed to their payphones to advise customers that 10-digit dialling is required for local calls.
+It is the responsibility of each Payphone Service Provider to update any system associated with the operation of their payphones in order to accommodate the new NPA.
+As well, each Payphone Service Provider must update any written instructions affixed to their payphones to advise customers the new overlay area code if necessary.

-The RPC recommends that CRTC staff notify Payphone Service Providers of the implementation of NPA 879 and 10-digit local dialling.
+The RPC recommends that CRTC staff notify Payphone Service Providers of the implementation of NPA 879.

 International Gateway Service Providers